WJ714/Bridginggap-flux/README.md

 ### 🎯 Purpose of this tutorial
 - get familiarized with the data structure and variables in FLUXNET data,
 - get familiarized with your study sites (e.g. long-term trends, seasonal patterns ...),
-- group discussion on the optional tasks,
+- group discussions on the optional tasks,
 - and make some figures to include in your group presentation.
 ## 📘 Tutorial Guide